Advisory Committee on Accessibility and Inclusiveness

 a) Two members of Council

-b) Eleven members at large from the community, who will be chosen based on their experience and involvement related to issues of accessibility and/or inclusiveness
+b) Eleven members at large from the community, who will be chosen based on their experience and involvement related to issues of accessibility and/or inclusiveness.
+To the extent possible, the committee should:

 a.
-At least half of the members must be persons with disabilities or persons representing a disability-serving organization
+Ensure at least half of the members are persons with disabilities or persons representing a disability-serving organization

 - Reflect a broad cross-section of City of Nanaimo residents